ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 "response": {

-    “status”:  <registration status>,
+    “status”:  "registration status",

     “error”: {

-   	 "code": <error code if registration fails>,
+   	 "code": "error code if registration fails",

-   	 "message": <description of the error code>,
+   	 "message": "description of the error code",

     }

-    "deviceCode": <UUID RFC4122 Version 4 for the device issued by the mosip server>,
+    "deviceCode": "UUID RFC4122 Version 4 for the device issued by the mosip server",

-    "timestamp": <timestamp in ISO format>,
+    "timestamp": "timestamp in ISO format",

-    "env": <prod/development/stage>
+    "env": "prod/development/stage"

     }